ibm-cloud-docs/cephaas/volume_expand.md

 # Increasing block volume capacity
 {: #expand-block-volume}

-You can manage your Block Storage volume capacity in the UI, from the CLI, and using the API.
+You can manage your Block Storage volume capacity from the UI, CLI, or by using the API or Terraform.
 {: shortdesc}

 ## Increasing block volume capacity in the UI